 Who can get the Fuel Allowance?

-- The social welfare payments you’re getting: You need to be claiming certain welfare payments to get the Fuel Allowance.
+- Social welfare payments: You need to be claiming certain welfare payments to get the Fuel Allowance.
 For example, State pension, Disability Allowance, One parent family payment or Farm Assist.
 You can check the Gov.ie site for the full list of qualifying allowances.

-- Who you live with: For example, a spouse, dependent children and other people who qualify for the allowance are all permitted.
-If you live with someone who can afford to pay for your energy bills you may not be able to claim.
+- Who you live with: If you live with someone who can afford to pay for your energy bills you may not be able to claim.
 Here’s the full list of approved living arrangements.

 - Affordability: You can only claim if you’re unable to meet the cost of your energy bills on your own.
 If you have significant savings for example you may not qualify for the Fuel Allowance.